Memories of El Monte: Pop culture references

 A chapter in the book, Generations of youth: youth cultures and history in twentieth-century America by Joe Austin and Michael Willard, is entitled “Memories of El Monte" Intercultural Dance Halls in Post-World War II Los Angeles.

 "Memories of El Monte" was used in the movie Colors.
 It is the name of an annual oldies show in El Monte.
 It is also the name of a textbook about El Monte.

 When the Mothers of Invention played at The Trip, a club in Los Angeles, they got a lot of requests for "Help, I'm a Rock" and "Memories of El Monte."
 No one danced during these songs because there are spoken sections which would cause the audience to stop dancing and listen.
 Elmer Valentine wanted people to dance in his club because if someone looked in the door and saw an empty dance floor they wouldn't come in.
 One night, the Mothers of Invention played the "Help, I'm a Rock" and "Memories of El Monte" for an hour and no one danced.
 Immediately after that they were selling pop bottles to get money for cigarettes and bologna.

+A recording of the Mothers Of Invention performing "Memories of El Monte" was eventually released in June 2024 on the live archival release Whisky a Go Go, 1968.
+Both of the song's composers feature on the July 1968 recording; Ray Collins would leave the group for the final time shortly afterwards.